FlyingHNZ/Fed_robust_learning/README.md

 # Federated Contrastive Diffusion Prototypes for Robust Private Learning
-Code for the paper "Federated Contrastive Diffusion Prototypes for Robust Private Learning", accepted for publication in IEEE Transactions on Information Forensics and Security.
+We provide implementations and usage tutorials for federated environment simulation in the paper "Federated Contrastive Diffusion Prototypes for Robust Private Learning", accepted for publication in IEEE Transactions on Information Forensics and Security.